stephvanstich/microbiome_plotting_R_script/FULL_SCRIPT.md

 - A tree file [Rep_set.tre](./rep_set.tre)
 - A mapping files [AS_map.txt](./AS_map.txt)

 You may need to convert your biom table in a json biom table.
-For that, at the end of qiime pipeline, in terminal(this only work in Qiime- old and new version):
+For that, at the end of qiime pipeline, in terminal (this only work in Qiime - old and new version):
 ```
 biom convert -i otu_table_mc2_w_tax.biom -o otujson.biom --table-type="OTU table" --to-json
 ```